godfuzz3r/osmo-nidc/README.md

 - external - ext 10 mhz ref clock.
 Tested with leo bodnar gpsdo
 - internal - default onboard clock, in my testbed it was too poor to get gsm work properly

+## antsdr e200

+This is not fully tested, but seems that network starts successfully, see https://github.com/godfuzz3r/osmo-nidc/issues/1

+Switch to antsdr_e200 branch and rebuild containers with `docker compose build`.

+In this branch uhd driver and osmo-trx compiled from source to get it work with antsdr hardware.

 ## gprs

 DNS confirugration for default apn is in `./configs/dnsmasq/apn0.conf`